IBM/dbb-git-migration-modeler/README.md

 This asset provides a guided approach to plan and migrate source codebase from MVS datasets to z/OS UNIX System Services (USS) folders, and helps to identify and document the boundaries of mainframe applications.

 An important capability is to understand the usage and dependencies on include files and programs across applications.
 The Migration-Modeler utility performs an assessment to understand how these include files and programs are used by the analyzed applications, if they are shared across applications or dedicated with a private or a public scope.
-Depending on the result of this analysis, the utility suggests the appropriate owning application into which the include files are moved, and documents the source-level and object-level dependencies.
+Depending on the result of this analysis, the utility suggests the appropriate owning application into which the include files are moved, and documents the source-level and object-level application dependencies.

 It is also able to automatically create part of the configuration of the [dbb-zAppBuild](https://github.com/IBM/dbb-zappbuild/) build framework, by generating property files for the application's artifacts based on provided configuration mappings.